waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Prof. Oak: (6, 5) on Route 30.
 Gave Pokedex.

 ## Exploration Log
-- **Ruins of Alph Detour:** Started Turn 1888.
-Currently in RuinsOfAlphInnerChamber.
+- **Ruins of Alph Detour:** Currently in RuinsOfAlphInnerChamber.
-- **Kabuto Puzzle:** Solved Turn 1941.
+- **Kabuto Puzzle:** Solved.
 Warped to Inner Chamber via pit at (3,3)/(4,3).
-- **Inner Chamber:** "There is a strange presence here..."
-Triggered Turn 1941.
-- **Strange Presence Identified:** Encountered wild UNOWN at (15, 8).
-Verified Turn 1948.
+- **Inner Chamber:** Encountered wild UNOWN at (15, 8).

 ## Strategy & Lessons
 - **Puzzle Solved:** Numerical order 1-16 is correct for Kabuto.
-Swapping identical pieces at the bottom (14/15) might be necessary if it doesn't trigger immediately.
-Verified Turn 1941.
+Swapping identical pieces at the bottom (14/15) might be necessary.
 - **Input Hygiene:** Do not mix directional and action buttons in `press_buttons`.
-Use `press_sequence` or separate calls.
-Verified Turn 1922.
 - **HMs:** Use FLASH in Dark Cave for level grinding/shortcuts.
 Requires a Pokemon that can learn it (e.g. Bellsprout - catch one on Route 32).
 - **Unown Battle:** Unown are Psychic-type and only know Hidden Power.
-Catching one is a priority for the Pokedex.
-Verified Turn 1948.

-## Reflection Turn 1948
-- **Immediate Execution:** Battle with Unown started.
-- **Goal Clarity:** Identify 'strange presence' (Confirmed: Unown).
-- **Map Progress:** 49.1% explored.
+Catching is priority.
+Using a Poke Ball immediately at Lv 5 is safer than attacking.

+## Current Plan
-- **Action Plan:** Catch the Unown if possible, otherwise defeat it and continue exploration.
+- Catch Unown using Poké Balls.
+- Continue exploring Inner Chamber to find the ladder at (10, 13).
+- Head back to Route 32 and continue south to Azalea Town.